KanOnni/Testy/Web-page/README.md

 Orders

 GET /orders - // Fetch all orders.
-GET /orders/:id - // Fetch an order by ID.
 POST /orders - // Create a new order.
 PUT /orders/:id - // Update an existing order by ID.
 DELETE /orders/:id - // Delete an order by ID.